 Students taking the course should have basic knowledge in elementary single variable calculus.
 That is, they should be familiar with the concepts of derivative and integral and its use and applications to elementary functions.
-It would also be desirable a basic physical prior knowledge.

 So, basically, in order to follow this course, students should have previously studied mathematics and physics at a high school level.